Frequently Asked Questions

 We continue to accept applications until all of our positions are filled.
 We encourage you to apply early in order to have the highest chance of securing a spot on staff.

-It is preferred.
-As most of our positions are working directly with kids, we like to see that you have some experience with them.
+We prefer staff to have some experience working with kids.
+Most of our positions involve working directly with campers, and we like to see that you have some experience with them.
 This experience can come in a variety of forms though; babysitting, coaching, and leading youth groups are all great examples of ways that you can show experience working with children, even if this is your first job!

 We conduct an in-person interview (or skype if you are out of the area due to school).
 This is a good time for us to get to know more about you and your strengths and qualifications, as well as a great time for you to ask any questions you might have about camp.
 To find out more about our screening process, look here.